centrifuge/tinlake-pools-cli/README.md

    help            print help about pool(1) or one of its subcommands list            list available pools locally update          update pool metadata
+    --skip-check   skip checking the registry
+    --calldata     generate calldata instead of executing the transaction

 Report bugs to <https://github.com/centrifuge/tinlake-pool-config>.
 ```